kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynRankView.md

     constexpr unsigned rank() const
     ```
     Returns the dynamic rank of the DynRankView

+  * ```c++
+    constexpr bool is_allocated() const;
+    ```
+    Returns true if the view points to a valid memory location.
+This function works for both managed and unmanaged view.
+With the unmanaged view, there is no guarantee that referenced address is valid, only that it is a non-null pointer.

 ## Assignment Rules

 Assignment rules cover the assignment operator as well as copy constructors.
 We aim at making all logically legal assignments possible,